nicvagn/NicLink/README.md

 In order to do so, you should read ./play_stockfish/README.md for further info

-> be warned, I have not touched this in a while.

 ## Connect w bluetooth

 not mature enough to doc, but exists (Is a broken mess, save yourself)